Artificial Knee Joint – What are the Future Alternatives?

 Although endoprostheses or artificial knee joints are considered a last resort, they are becoming increasingly precise and durable:

-- Customized Prostheses: With the help of digital planning and 3D printing, prostheses can be precisely adapted to the patient's anatomy, improving durability and functionality.
+- Personalized prostheses: With the help of digital planning and 3D printing, prostheses can be precisely adapted to the patient's anatomy, improving lifespan and functionality.

-- Robot-assisted surgery: The use of robots in surgery enables more precise implantation, leading to better results and shorter rehabilitation times.
+- Robotic Assistance: The use of robots in surgery enables a more precise implantation, leading to better outcomes and shorter rehabilitation times.

 New materials for artificial knee joints

-- Biohybrid Implants: These combine artificial components with biological materials and promote integration into tissue.
+- Biohybrid Implants: These combine artificial components with biological materials and promote integration into the tissue.

-- Polyethylene and Ceramic Composites: They reduce wear and tear and extend the lifespan of the prostheses.
+- Polyethylene and Ceramic Composite Materials: They reduce wear and extend the lifespan of prostheses.

 Regenerative approaches as a future vision